 The most important day is Christmas Eve.
 A special Christmas meal is eaten on Christmas Eve - ham (pork), herring fish, and brown beans - and this is the time when families give presents to each other.
 Many people attend a church meeting early on Christmas Day.

 The USA is so multi-cultural that you will find many different ways of celebrating Christmas.

 One friends writes about Christmas meals,

 "Our family (Eastern European origin) favor turkey with trimmings.
 My grandparents and their relatives preferred keilbasi (Polish sausage), cabbage dishes, and soups.
 My husband's Italian family insisted on lasagna!"

 Another friend wrote:

 Advent is celebrated in almost all Roman Catholic and mainline Protestant churches.
-I was RC until I was 15, as were my grandparents, and we always followed the four weeks of preparation before Christmas in our church services.
-I found the same to be true in my father's Evangelical Lutheran Church in America, my friend's United Methodist Church, my in-law's Presbyterian USA congregations, and for myself as a member and pastor of the United Church of Christ for the last 16 years.
+I was Roman Catholic until I was 15, as were my grandparents, and we always followed the four weeks of preparation before Christmas in our church services.
+I found the same to be true in my father's Evangelical Lutheran Church in America, my friend is United Methodist Church, my in-laws are Presbyterian USA congregations, and for myself, as a member and pastor of the United Church of Christ for the last 16 years.
 We also recognize Epiphany in mainline Protestant churches.
 On the first Sunday following January 6, our service tells again the story of the Magi who came to Jesus presenting their gifts following his birth.
 As a child, I fondly remember leaving carrots and sugar for all of the reindeer, along the milk and cookies for Santa!